sashacmc/dd-view-code-in-console/README.md

 ### Installation

-Copy generated app from dist folder to applications
+Copy generated app from dist folder to applications.

+You also need to enable the Python API for iTerm2:

+(Prefs > General > Magic > Enable Python API)

 ### Usage
 Scan for git repositorines